tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 record format without a CID when transmitting records to the client.

 2. Second, peers need to use the new MAC calculation defined in this document.
-Any record layer payload that uses the new record layer format MUST use the new MAC computation defined in {{mac}}.
+Any record layer payload that uses the new record layer format and the new content type MUST use the new MAC computation defined in {{mac}}.
 Whenever the RFC 6347-defined record format is used, i.e., no CID is included in the record layer, then the MAC calculation defined in Section 4.1.2 of {{RFC6347}} (and Section 4.1.2.4 of {{RFC6347} for use with AEAD ciphers in particular).